 Out of the four options the W3C validator offers, we’ve selected variants of two.

 Run https://github.com/webignition through the W3C CSS validator and marvel at the 689 errors from a minified version of Twitter Bootstrap 2.2.1.

 I can’t even easily see if there are errors in any CSS I’ve created myself as the errors present in third-party CSS resource overwhelm the output.

 There’s lots of information I need to ignore.
 I trust that any invalid rules in the Twitter Bootstrap framework are non-breaking.

-But them perhaps sometimes I want to be sure I'm checking absolutely everything just to be in the safe side.
+But then perhaps sometimes I want to be sure I’m checking absolutely everything just to be in the safe side.

 It’s common to include popular third-party CSS resources provided by fast-responding content delivery networks.

 It then makes sense to provide an option to ignore the CSS supplied from common CDNs, specifically ajax.aspnetcdn.com, ajax.googleapis.com, cdnjs.cloudflare.com, netdna.bootstrapcdn.com and static.nrelate.com.